hemantaph/ler/docs/autoapi/ler/rates/gwrates/index.rst

           **resume** : `bool`
               resume = False (default) or True.
               if True, the function will resume from the last batch.

+          **save_batch** : `bool`
+              if True, the function will save the parameters in batches. if False, the function will save all the parameters at the end of sampling. save_batch=False is faster.

           **output_jsonfile** : `str`
               json file name for storing the parameters.